-The International Residual Mechanism for Criminal Tribunals (Mechanism or IRMCT) recognises the important role played by the media in facilitating greater access to its work.
-While protecting the integrity of judicial proceedings, the Mechanism is committed to assisting the media in ensuring fair and accurate reporting of its work.
+The International Residual Mechanism for Criminal Tribunals (“Mechanism”) recognizes the important role played by the media in facilitating greater access to its work.
+While responsible for protecting the integrity of judicial proceedings, the Mechanism is committed to assisting the media in ensuring fair and accurate reporting of its work.

 General information and court material

 Press interested in Mechanism activities, press or court-related material (including indictments, legal filings, photographs, courtroom footage, etc.) should contact the External Relations Office at mict-press [at] un.org or call +255 (0)27 256 5376 (Arusha) or +31 (0)70 512 5691 or 5549 (The Hague).